UW-CTRL/AA548-spr2024/bite-size-notes/week-1-3-learning-Lyapunov-functions.md

 Disclaimer: This will look more like a brief literature review of recent papers rather than actual notes from a lecture, per se.
 Most of the methods I will include in this note are summarized in [1].

 ## Introduction and motivations
 In the lecture we covered Lyapunov methods for analyzing stability, which are especially useful for non-linear systems (as opposed to linear systems in which it suffices to examine the eigenvalues of state matrices).
 However, one key factor for Lyapunov stability analysis is to actually find a candidate Lyapunov function.
 While there exist some heurictics, especially for physical systems (energy of the system, quadratic form, etc), it is in general a very hard task.
 Modern approaches for learning a Lyapunov function for non-linear systems have been proposed whether or not an explicit form of the dynamics is known (or a good enough simulator for the system is available).
-The methods for the former case mostly divided into model-based and sampling-based approaches and I will include 2 examples for each in this note.
+The methods for the former case mostly divided into model-based and sampling-based approaches; typically, when the dynamical system is known explicity, we can further exploit its properties to simplifiy the process of obtaining a Lyapunov function.
 For the later case which involve exploiting a given dataset intead of the actual dynamics, I will include a Monte-Carlo sampling approach which ensures probabilitic stability and a novel data-driven approach that ensures strict mathematical stability within the given dataset.

 ## Math Preliminaries
 Recall Lyapunov stability: